NathanStrong-Tripwire/mssql-jdbc-usecase/README.md

 The use case should be pretty self-evident from the code alone; however, if you want to actually run this code, there's some legwork to do:

-1. Install SQL Server and set it up to allow TLS connections.
+1. Install SQL Server 2016 or newer and set it up to allow TLS connections.

    The TLS part is important, because the Microsoft driver requires SSL for any form of authentication that isn't basic sql authentication.
+SQL Server 2016 or newer is required because older versions do not provide the `DROP TABLE IF EXISTS` functionality.

 2. Create a database that can be accessed by a Windows user, and grant that user both CREATE TABLE and DROP TABLE privileges.